pe1hvh/configurable_morse_code_interface/README.md

 ---------------

 The Online Configurator will work with the following browsers:
-- Chrome: Fully supports WebUSB since version.
+- Chrome: Fully supports WebUSB.
 It also supports Web Serial API.
-- Edge: Supports WebUSB since version.
+- Edge: Supports WebUSB.
 - Opera: Supports WebUSB.
 - Android browsers: Chrome for Android fully supports WebUSB.